 You might see changes in your dental health throughout this period.
 Regular check-ups from your dentist will help to prevent lasting damage to your smile.
 Read on to learn about three effects that you might notice in your teeth during your pregnancy.

 Teeth Can Feel Loose

 Pregnancy will lead to hormone fluctuations in your body, which may include an increase in progesterone and estrogen.
 One effect of these high amounts of these hormones is a loosening in certain bones and tissues, specifically in your mouth.
-This may make your teeth feel loose, as if they are no longer properly secure in your mouth.
+This may make your teeth feel loose as if they are no longer properly secure in your mouth.

 Patients might worry this means that their teeth could fall out.
 But you are not in danger of tooth loss, and this condition is temporary.
-However, it is a good idea to consult with your dentist about this issue and get an evaluation to confirm the cause of the symptom.
+However, it is a good idea to consult with your dentist about this issue and get an evaluation to confirm the cause of the symptoms.

 Increased Risk of Enamel Erosion

 Hormonal changes during pregnancy might also make your mouth more acidic.
 This acid can then eat away at your dental structure, eroding the enamel, the outer layer of the teeth.

 With weakened tooth enamel, you could have a higher risk of cavities and other dental problems.
 While you can fight tooth decay, the enamel will not regenerate once lost, so you should protect your enamel for as long as you can.